mithunushanker/NETFLIX-CLONE/README.md

   Replace the api keys with your api key in src/requests.js and all the files
 # step 7
-  Run the following code in root directory of you react b project
+  Run the following code in root directory of your react project
 `npm start`